LuKuangChen/Equivalence-of-Cast-Calculi/README.md

 3. prove that `c` is a Lazy UD Cast ADT.

 For illustration, please refer to [illustration](./illustration).
 There each file applies our framework to a known cast representation.
-We recommand starting with [coercions in normal form](./illustration/LazyUDCoercionsInNormalForm.agda) if you know coercions, coercions in normal form, or canonical coercions.
+We recommand starting with [coercions in normal form](./illustration/LazyUDCoercionsInNormalForm.agda) if you know coercions.
 Otherwise, [Lazy UD hypercoercions](illustration/LazyUDHypercoercions.agda) is recommanded because this cast representation is described in details in our paper.